TEST 2: Checking The Heater Ground

 By an ‘open’, I mean that the wire is cut somewhere between it and its Ground point.
 To confirm this, you can use a jumper wire to Ground this circuit and repeat the test.

-Repairing this Ground issue will solve the P0135 issue you're having with your 1995-1996 Dodge Neon (Plymouth Neon).
+Repairing this Ground issue will solve the P0135 issue you're having with your Chrysler vehicle.

 TEST 3: O2 Heater Resistance Test

-One: The upstream oxygen (O2) sensor's heater element is getting power (10 to 12 Volts DC) on the dark green with orange stripe wire (in TEST 1).
+One: The upstream oxygen (O2) sensor's heater element is getting power (10 to 12 Volts DC) on terminal number 1 of the O2 harness connector TEST 1).

-Two: In TEST 2, you confirmed that the heater element is getting Ground on the black wire.
+Two: In TEST 2, you confirmed that terminal number 2 is providing Ground for the heater element.

 OK, this is what you need to do: